 All public and private grants and contracts fall under the auspices of the policies below.
 Please contact Deidra Somerville if you have any specific questions.
 Each policy can be found by clicking on the links below.
 All policies have been approved by the Office of the Provost and the Office of Finance reflect best practices and standards based on federal regulatory policy.

-Facilities and Administration (F&A) Policy - Details fund distribution to colleges and departmental units receiving a portion of funds from the F & A or indirect cost recovery rate for the University, currently set at 45%.
+Facilities and Administration (F&A) Policy - Details fund distribution to colleges and departmental units receiving a portion of funds from the F & A or indirect cost recovery rate for the University, currently set at 53% for on campus activities and 26% for off campus activities.

 Compensation and Effort Policy - Provides guidance and standards for proposing and charging compensation costs to sponsored programs consistent with Federal and other Sponsor regulations and University policy.